JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 #### Streamlit

-Because im comfortable with st for quick POCs and test the graphs/data structure.
+Because im comfortable with [streamlit for quick POCs](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) and test the graphs layout / data structure.

-In general, with streamlit you can quickly see if the data adquisition, processing and storage/retrieval from the DB is working or not.
+In general, with streamlit you can quickly see if the data adquisition, processing and [storage/retrieval from the DB](#data-storage-in-sqlite) is working or not.

 ```sh
 uv init